princesslana/smalld-gettingstarted/README.md

 # SmallD: Getting Started

-Code from the SmallD Getting Started guide.
+Code from the SmallD Getting Started guides.

-Please visit the guide at https://princesslana.github.io/smalld/getting_started.html
+Please visit the docs at https://smalld.readthedocs.io/